 Hardwood floors are durable and have stood the test of time.
 Homes that are more than 100 years old can still have the original flooring if they have been cared for properly.
 They just need sweeping or vacuuming and an occasional cleaning with a wood floor cleaner.

 Buyers are willing to pay top dollar for homes with hardwood floors.
-In addition, homes with hardwood floors tend to sell faster than homes with wall-to-wall carpeting.
+Also, homes with hardwood floors tend to sell faster than homes with wall-to-wall carpeting.
 Think about it: builders consider hardwood flooring an upgrade.
 They don’t charge extra for carpet.

 - Many Styles Available